Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 But these descriptions do not show who has the authority to shape them.

-This pattern of authority, consultation, accountability, and escalation forms a decision architecture.
+The pattern of authority, consultation, accountability, and escalation forms a **decision architecture**.

+Decision rights describe how authority is allocated, constrained, and exercised within that architecture.

-> Decision authority reveals how architecture is actually shaped.
+> Decision authority reveals a critical part of how architecture is actually shaped.

 **Note:** The decision-rights examples in this article are illustrative, not prescriptive.
 Different organizations may assign the same decisions to different roles depending on their structure, maturity, regulatory obligations, and operating model.
 {: .notice--info}